Skip to main content

 • publishes these Guidelines, which are to be revised periodically

-• registers and makes decisions on requests for extensions of time under the FOI Act[2]
+• registers and decides applications for extensions of time under the FOI Act[2]

 • promotes awareness and understanding of the FOI Act

-• provides advice and assistance to the public and agencies, and
+• provides advice and assistance to the public and agencies

 • monitors agency compliance with the FOI Act.

-1.48 The Information Commissioner must also prepare an annual report, for presentation to the Attorney-General and tabling in Parliament, covering a range of FOI and privacy matters (s 30 of the AIC Act).
-Agencies must provide the Commissioner with FOI information needed to prepare the report (s 93 of the FOI Act) (see Part 15 of these Guidelines).
+1.49 The Information Commissioner must also prepare an annual report, for presentation to the Attorney-General and tabling in Parliament, covering a range of FOI and privacy matters (s 30 of the AIC Act).
+Agencies must provide the Information Commissioner with the FOI information needed to prepare the report (s 93 of the FOI Act) (see Part 15 of these Guidelines).

-1.49 The OAIC is headed by the Australian Information Commissioner, who may be supported by an FOI Commissioner and a Privacy Commissioner.
+1.50 The OAIC is headed by the Australian Information Commissioner, who may besupported by an FOI Commissioner and a Privacy Commissioner.
 In addition to its FOI function, the OAIC has:

 Further published resources

-1.51 In addition to these Guidelines, the website of the OAIC provides various practical resources for the public and government agencies on the operation and administration of the FOI Act.
+1.52 In addition to these Guidelines, the OAIC’s website (www.oaic.gov.au) provides a range of practical resources on the operation and administration of the FOI Act for both the public and for Australian Government agencies.
 These include:

-• Written guidance such as the FOI Guide, FOI fact sheets and answers to frequently asked questions
+• written guidance such as the FOI Guide and answers to frequently asked questions

-• Resources for FOI decision makers (FOI agency resources) including step by step guidance, tips, checklists, and templates for notices and statements of reasons
+• resources for FOI decision makers (FOI agency resources) including step by step guidance, tips, checklists, and templates for notices and statements of reasonse